Menopause

 The Faculty of Sexual and Reproductive Health guidance states: In general, all women can cease contraception at age 55 as spontaneous conception after this age is exceptionally rare even in women still experiencing menstrual bleeding.

-Getting in contact using the online (eConsult) consultation form via our website is the most efficient way, allowing you to offer as much information to your GP as possible, prior to your consultation.
-Please request general advice, using bleeding as the main symptom, and then use the free text box to add in your symptoms, ideas, concerns and expectations regarding the consultations.
-Combined with the information requested above, this will give your GP the best chance to offer you help.
+Getting in contact using the online consultation form via our website is the most efficient way, allowing you to offer as much information to your GP as possible, prior to your consultation.